 Moreover, if your kid is only four or five years old then prepare to invest a lot of time in the app with him or her.
 This is the reason I created a profile for myself.
 I played all the puzzles and challenges myself first.
 This also helped me understand what all Zaviar can do right now and what might be a little too difficult for his age.
 If you’re really interested in teaching coding to your kids, codeSpark also offers resources for parents where they can use training materials to teach the basic concepts of coding to their kids.

 codeSpark costs less than $10 per month because it runs on a monthly subscription fee of $9.99.

 Adding another profile is very easy.
 Tap on the hamburger menu on the top left of your home screen.
 After the menu expands, tap on the profile switching icon on the top left.
 You will land on a new screen where you can click on the plus icon to add another child.
 You can create 3 profiles per account.

-The app works on latest iOS and Android mobile phones and tablets.
-It also works on desktop.
+The app works on the latest iOS and Android mobile phones and tablets.
+It also works on a desktop.